 Make sure that you outline clear KPIs for your team right from the beginning.
 Keeping an eye on different planning metrics and having a reliable way to calculate them can ensure that everyone is actually doing the work assigned to them.

 Although this might seem counterintuitive, hear us out.
-How can you expect your virtual team to get any work done if they are always being bombarded with endless email chains and constant notifications?
+How can you expect your virtual project team to get any work done if they are always being bombarded with endless email chains and constant notifications?
 Cluttering their inboxes is not a way to foster communication.

 That way your team won’t have to spend an hour each day cleaning out their inbox and you can rest assured that they are also getting the information they need to do their job.

 Read on: Did you know the mean number of time spent checking email was 3 hours!
-See some tips on how resource management can cut down on your email noise and make your team more productive.
+See some tips on how cutting down email “noise” and make your team more productive.

-In line with the last point, if you are still using Excel for your remote project management, it’s time to break that habit.
-Go cold turkey on wrestling with those cells and quit clogging your team’s inboxes with updated iterations of spreadsheets.
+In line with the last point, if you are still using Excel for your remote project management, it’s time to stop!

-Excel has its place, but honestly there’s been so many better alternatives on the scene since it was first released in 1987, that using it is akin to sticking with cassette tapes.
+Spreadsheets have their place, but honestly there’s been so many better alternatives to Excel since it was first released in 1987, that using it is akin to sticking with cassette tapes.
 Or preferring to boot up your Macintosh SE as opposed to your MacBook Air.
 Or thinking that Mr. T cereal is actually part of a complete breakfast.